We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Price: Does the product provide a good value for the cost?

-• Taste: Is the powder something people will actually enjoy using?
-Davidson personally tried some products, while for others she relied on customer reviews for feedback on flavor.
+• Taste: Will people actually enjoy using the powder?
+Davidson personally tried some products, while for others, she relied on customer reviews for feedback on flavor.

 • Nutrients: Is the product nutritionally optimized to support recovery?
 Davidson paid particular attention to calories, carbohydrates, sugars, and electrolytes, with the largest focus on sodium and potassium.